 1.1 Chemical Hygiene Plan Accessibility

-The OSHA Laboratory Standard requires the Chemical Hygiene Plan (CHP) to be readily available to employees, employee representatives and, upon request, to the Assistant Secretary of Labor for Occupational Safety and Health, U.S. Department of Labor, or designee.
-This means laboratory employees working with hazardous chemicals in a laboratory must know the location of the CHP, be familiar with the contents, and be able to produce the CHP for any state or federal regulatory inspectors upon request.
-While EHS recommends a hard copy be kept in the laboratory, electronic access is acceptable and encouraged.
+The OSHA Laboratory Standard requires the Chemical Hygiene Plan (CHP) to be readily available to employees, employee representatives, and, upon request, to the Assistant Secretary of Labor for Occupational Safety and Health, U.S. Department of Labor, or designee.
+Laboratory personnel working with hazardous chemicals must know how to access the CHP, be familiar with its contents, and be able to produce it for state or federal regulatory inspectors upon request.
+While a hard copy may be maintained in the laboratory, electronic access is acceptable and encouraged.